Anton495/graph-isomorphism/README.md

 >>>
 ```

-# Symmetry in graphs and automorfism
+# Symmetry in Graphs and Automorfism

 Symmetry in graphs can be divided into three types:
 1. Simple (bilateral) symmetry.
 The graph has one axis of symmetry.
 The order of the automorphism group is $\ge2$.